Skip to content

 Where should I start

-Two paths — a free local CLI run on your own logs, or a 20-minute DaemonSet deploy for live SIEM cost visibility.
+Two paths: a free local CLI run on your own logs, or a 20-minute DaemonSet deploy for live log analyzer cost visibility.

-2. Reporter — deploy as a DaemonSet alongside your forwarder for pre-SIEM cost visibility.
+2. Reporter: deploy as a DaemonSet alongside your forwarder for pre-ingestion cost visibility.
 Deploy in 20 minutes.

-The Reporter publishes metrics to ROI Analytics — Grafana dashboards showing cost per application, volume by severity, and top expensive patterns.
+The Reporter publishes metrics to your time-series backend, where cost dashboards show spend per application, volume by severity, and the top patterns by cost.
 Act on the findings with the Receiver (Filter or Compact mode) or Retriever.

-For agentless SIEM-side analysis without deploying a DaemonSet, the MCP server's SIEM-sample tool offers on-demand SIEM polling.
+For agentless analyzer-side analysis without deploying a DaemonSet, the MCP server's SIEM-sample tool offers on-demand log analyzer polling.

 Comparisons